Climate of the Arctic: Precipitation

 Precipitation in most of the Arctic falls only as rain and snow.
 Over most areas snow is the dominant, or only, form of precipitation in winter, while both rain and snow fall in summer (Serreze and Barry 2005).
-The main exception to this general description is the high part of the Greenland Ice Sheet, which receives all of its precipitation as snow, in all seasons.
+The main exception to this general description is the high part of the Greenland ice sheet, which receives all of its precipitation as snow, in all seasons.

 Accurate climatologies of precipitation amount are more difficult to compile for the Arctic than climatologies of other variables such as temperature and pressure.
 All variables are measured at relatively few stations in the Arctic, but precipitation observations are made more uncertain due to the difficulty in catching in a gauge all of the snow that falls.
 Typically some falling snow is kept from entering precipitation gauges by winds, causing an underreporting of precipitation amounts in regions that receive a large fraction of their precipitation as snowfall.
 Corrections are made to data to account for this uncaught precipitation, but they are not perfect and introduce some error into the climatologies (Serreze and Barry 2005).

-The observations that are available show that precipitation amounts vary by about a factor of 10 across the Arctic, with some parts of the Arctic Basin and Canadian Archipelago receiving less than 150 mm of precipitation annually, and parts of southeast Greenland receiving over 1200 mm annually.
+The observations that are available show that precipitation amounts vary by about a factor of 10 across the Arctic, with some parts of the Arctic Basin and Arctic Archipelago receiving less than 150 mm of precipitation annually, and parts of southeast Greenland receiving over 1200 mm annually.
 Most regions receive less than 500 mm annually.
-For comparison, annual precipitation averaged over the whole planet is about 1000 mm; see Precipitation).
+For comparison, annual precipitation averaged over the whole planet is about 1000 mm; see precipitation).
 Unless otherwise noted, all precipitation amounts given in this article are liquid-equivalent amounts, meaning that frozen precipitation is melted before it is measured.